-A La Liga fixture at Santiago Bernabeu in March 2022 was the 249th competitive Clasico, though Madrid and Barca have met a further 33 times in friendlies and other non-competitive matches.
+The March 2023 La Liga fixture at the Santiago Bernabeu was the 253rd competitive Clasico, though Madrid and Barca have met a further 34 times in friendlies and other non-competitive matches.

 'Other competitions' includes the Copa de la Liga and Supercopa de Espana.
 Pre-season friendly and exhibition matches are not included.

 Away from competitive action, the sample size is much smaller.
 There have been 34 exhibition games featuring the two sides down the years, with Barca emerging victorious in 20 of those.
 Real have claimed only four wins, while there have been 10 draws.